 Our North America segment consists of operations in the U.S., Mexico, and Canada.
-The region's facilities include 22 plants producing a wide range of starches, sweeteners, gum acacia, and fruit and vegetable concentrates.
+The region's facilities include 22 manufacturing facilities producing a wide range of starches, sweeteners, gum acacia, peas, and fruit and vegetable concentrates.
+We have focused our recent investment on expanding plant-based protein product lines, including pulse-based concentrates, flours and isolates.

-Our South America segment includes operations in Brazil, Colombia, the Southern Cone of South America, and Ecuador.
-The segment includes nine plants that produce regular, modified, waxy, and tapioca starches, high fructose and high maltose syrups and syrup solids, dextrins and maltodextrins, dextrose, specialty starches, caramel color, sorbitol, and vegetable adhesives.
+Our South America segment includes operations in Brazil, Colombia, the Southern Cone of South America, Peru, and Ecuador.
+The segment includes nine manufacturing facilities that produce regular, modified, waxy, and tapioca starches, high fructose and high maltose syrups and syrup solids, dextrins and maltodextrins, dextrose, specialty starches, caramel color, sorbitol, and vegetable adhesives.

-Our Asia-Pacific segment manufactures corn-based products in South Korea, China, and Australia.
-Also, we manufacture tapioca-based products in Thailand, from which we supply not only our Asia-Pacific segment but the rest of our global network.
-The region's facilities include eight plants that produce modified, specialty, regular, waxy, tapioca and rice starches, dextrins, glucose, high maltose syrup, dextrose, high fructose corn syrup, and caramel color.
+Our Asia-Pacific segment manufactures corn-based products in South Korea, China, and Thailand.
+We also manufacture tapioca-based and rice-based products in Thailand and plant-based stevia sweetener products in Malaysia and China.
+We supply tapioca, rice and plant-based stevia sweetener products not only to our Asia-Pacific segment, but the rest of our global network.
+The region's facilities include ten manufacturing facilities that produce modified, specialty, regular, waxy, tapioca and rice starches, dextrins, glucose, high maltose syrup, plant-based stevia sweeteners and flour, dextrose, high fructose corn syrup, and caramel color.

-Our EMEA segment includes five plants that produce modified and specialty starches, glucose and dextrose in Pakistan, Germany, and the United Kingdom.
+Our EMEA segment includes five manufacturing facilities that produce modified and specialty starches, glucose and dextrose in Pakistan, Germany, and the United Kingdom.